georgringer/news/Documentation/Misc/MissingKnownErrors/Index.rst

 Multilanguage
 =============
-The strategy of extbase is currently quite simple.
+The strategy of Extbase is currently quite simple.
 First records are fetched and afterwards an overlay is added to get the correct translated data.
 Problems can be:

 - sorting by a translated field is not possible
 - Translation of FAL records, see https://forge.typo3.org/issues/57272